Server

 })

 • method: The HTTP method of the request.
-This is optional and it handles all methods if it's not given.
+If not provided, it handles all methods.

-• path: The URL pattern that the request should match.
-The url pattern is a string that follows the URLPattern (opens in a new tab) standard.
-You can learn more about URL patterns here (opens in a new tab).
+• path: The URL pattern to match the request.
+The URL pattern is a string that follows the URLPattern standard.
+Learn more about URL patterns here.

-• schemas: An object that contains the schemas for the request and response.
-This brings a type-safety and validation to your requests and responses.
-You can learn more about schemas here.
+• schemas: An object containing the schemas for the request and response, providing type safety and validation.
+Learn more about schemas here.

-• handler: The function that will be called when the request matches the given method and path.
+• handler: The function called when the request matches the specified method and path.
 This function can be either synchronous or asynchronous.
-If it's asynchronous, it should return a Promise that resolves to a Response object.
+If asynchronous, it should return a Promise that resolves to a Response object.

-Router gives you an extended version of the regular Request object that has the following properties:
+The feTS Router gives you an extended version of the regular Request object.
+It has the following properties:

-• request.params: An object that contains the parameters that are given in the url pattern.
+• request.params: An object containing the parameters passed in an URL.

-• request.query: An object that contains the query parameters that are given in the url.
+• request.query: An object containing the query parameters.